Regular price $10.50

-This coffee, named after the river, is grown 1,370 meters above sea level, in the Matagalpa mountains in the north western regions of Nicaragua about 145 km north of Managua, the capital city of Nicaragua.
+This coffee, named after the region where it is grown 1,370 meters above sea level, in the north western regions of Nicaragua about 145 km north of Managua, the capital city of Nicaragua.

 The coffees are fully-washed and sun dried.
 Since the coffee trees are grown next to orange, papaya, cacao and banana trees, the coffee tends to produce hints of fruitiness in its flavor profile.
 To see more about the processing of the coffee cherries in Nicaragua, see our blog entitled Elba's Nicaragua Trip.